GREAT SEDONA HIKES

 Challenge Level: Easy

-Description: This hike takes you through a pine forest near Flagstaff off of SR 89A (Oak Creek Canyon).
-There are interesting rock formations as you travel along Kelly Canyon via Pumphouse Wash.
 The ambient temperature you encounter for this hike is cool because of the elevation (about 6400 feet) and the shade provided by the trees.
+The trail intersects FR 237 after about 2 3/4 miles.
 We found snow on our hike late in April 2009.
-It would make a pleasant summer hike.
+The early morning summer temperatures are in the 50's and low 60's making this a wonderful summer hike.
+There were a number of wildflowers along the trail.

 Click on the photos below for a bigger view